 Description Shows the top three virtual centers that are consuming most network bandwidth.
 Data displayed Rate.
 The rate at which the top three network consumers transfer data to or from the network during the selected time range.
 Virtual Center.
 The name of the virtual center.
-Where to go next Drill down on:
+Whore to go poyt Drill down op: